blackducksoftware/bdio/README.md

 ## Requirements

 The Black Duck I/O API requires Java 8 or later.
-The formated data must conform to the [BDIO][bdio2_1] specification.
+The formatted data must conform to the [BDIO][bdio2_1] specification.

 ## Dependency Information